 Using a life size board game simulation, explore the complex issue of climate change influenced migration on an international scale.
 By playing Climagration participants will gain an understanding of international relationships and politics between the Global North and South, the disproportionate effects of climate change (economic, political, social, ecological), and the emergence of climate refugees.

-NEW!
 Making Connections: Climate Change 101

 Adaptable for grades 4-10